ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 ## Limit of archived content versions

-`default_version_archive_limit` controls the number of archived versions per content item that are stored in the Repository.
+`default_version_archive_limit` controls the number of archived versions per content item that are stored in the repository.
 By default it's set to 5.
 This setting is configured in the following way (typically in `ibexa.yaml`):

 ``` yaml